kbastic/FRR/README.md

-# FRR
+# FRRS
-Facility Rental Reservation (FRR) is a web project for an online conference room reservation system
+Facility Rental Reservation System (FRRS) is a web project for an online conference room reservation system